NickTaylorRE/multiarch_solver/README.md

 If i had to continue this project i would start by trying to replace the SymVar's with z3's bitvecs.
 Having the higher level abstraction lets me convert to other symbex engines but the rust implementation is considerably slower and uses more ram. using z3's data types is way more efficient in its own and allows me to use z3's expression simplification.

 I would also like to see a more automated system may have the reverser specifying the success and failure locations and letting some pre-emulation analysis engine build a tree which could specify the required condition at each conditional jump to reach the success location.
 At each conditional jump, the tool would attempt to solve and take the jump.
 There is also some value in keeping the whole tool somewhat modular with the current breakpoint system.

+Not all the instructions are implemented perfectly especially in the reg_decoder.
+I make the assumption that all pointers go to the stack but there appears to be heap support as well that the crackme just doesn't use.
+Some instructions are not fully implemented because the crackme simply doesn't use them.